 About Flores Charneco

-The Instituto has also recognized his talent and awarded him with several distinctions such as a Merit Prize in 1992 and a professional development scholarship in 1995.
-Several years ago, his work won a top prize at the Certamen Unicaja de Artes Plasticas de Malaga, in Spain, alongside more than 500 artists from Europe, South America and the Caribbean.
-Flores-Charneco also received the prestigious prize awarded by the Pollock-Krasner Foundation from New York City.
-His work is among the most prestigious private and institutional collections locally and internationally.
+The ICP also recognized his talent and awarded him with several distinctions such as Merit Prize in 1992 and a professional development scholarship in 1995.
+Flores-Charneco received three important grants: from the Pollock-Krasner Foundation and the Adolph & Esther Gottlieb Foundation, both in New York City, and in 2016 from the DC Commission on the Arts & Humanities, in Washington D.C.
+His work is among prestigious private and institutional collections locally and internationally.